 If your device is going to operate over a wide temperature range, volume expansion/contraction can cause a change in the antenna’s resonant frequency.
 This changes the power transmitted or received at the intended carrier frequency.

 If you use a metal that has a small thermal expansion coefficient, you can minimize volume changes.
-It is important to match the thermal coefficient of your metal and traces to that of the board material.
+It is important to match the thermal coefficient of your metal and traces to that of the circuit board material.
 A large mismatch can lead to delamination or fracture at extreme temperatures.

 Once you have decided on a geometry and planned out your design, you will need to match impedance.
 Most commercially available antennas are already matched to 50 Ohms impedance at 2.4 GHz, and you will need to do the same with your custom antenna.
 Any impedance mismatch between the antenna and its driver/receiver can be compensated using two inductors and two capacitors.